 As we’ve seen, EngageBay is a lot cheaper and more powerful as compared to most of the CRMs on this list.
 Also, the cost of switching to new software makes the learning curve for employees even steeper.

 But that said, Zoho CRM Plus is a great EngageBay alternative for growing companies that need a one-package deal.
-But you could find all its features on EngageBay.
+But you can find all its features on EngageBay.
 If you need help, you can contact our support, and we’ll get back to you as soon as possible.